au-research/your-first-step-to-fair-archived/episodes/3-well-structured-data.md

 permalink: /3-well-structured-data
 ---

-During this workshop, we will be using an example dataset of [daily output observations from a residential solar PV system for 2019](pv-output.csv).
+During this workshop, we will be using an example dataset of daily output observations from a residential solar PV system for 2019.
+You can see how the table looks [here](https://github.com/au-research/your-first-step-to-fair/blob/main/pv-output.csv) and you can download it from [here](pv-output.csv).

 ## Activity